katiewinter017/Winter-Portfolio/FinalProjectPartThree.md

 # Final Project Part III
 A look at the 'behind the scenes' of creating Part III:

-Over view of work done this far - 'behind the scenes look at how work was created for part three' Overall, this project has changed significantly from the start.
+Overall, this project has changed significantly from the start.
 It is interesting to jump back to [Part 1](KatieWinterFinalProject.md) and see how the sketches turned into actual data visualizations.
 Looking back from Part I to now, my ideas have changed based on the data available, feedback, and my audience.

 A look at one of my sketches from Part I:

 What that became in Part III: